splunk/public-o11y-docs/gdi/opentelemetry/install-k8s-addon-eks.rst

 .. _install-k8s-addon-eks:

 *******************************************************************************
-Splunk Distribution of the OpenTelemetry Collector as EKS Add-on
+Splunk Distribution of the OpenTelemetry Collector as an AWS EKS Add-on
 *******************************************************************************

 .. meta::